Sylhet: Geography and climate

-The city is located within the region where there are hills and basins which constitute one of the most distinctive regions in Bangladesh.
-The physiography of Sylhet consists mainly of hill soils, encompassing a few large depressions known locally as "beels" which can be mainly classified as oxbow lakes, caused by tectonic subsidence primarily during the earthquake of 1762.
+The city is located within a topographically distinctive region of Bangladesh characterized by dramatic hills and basins.
+The physiography of Sylhet consists mainly of hill soils and encompasses a few large depressions known locally as "beels," which are frequently oxbow lakes caused by tectonic subsidence during the earthquake of 1762.

-Geologically, the region is complex having diverse sacrificial geomorphology; high topography of Plio-Miocene age.
+Geologically, the region is complex and diverse; higher-elevation regions date partly to the Plio-Miocene age.
 Available limestone deposits in different parts of the region suggest that the whole area was under the ocean in the Oligo-Miocene.
-In the last 150 years three major earthquakes hit the city, at a magnitude of at least 7.5 on the Richter Scale, the last one took place in 1918, although many people are unaware that Sylhet lies on an earthquake prone zone.
+In the last 150 years, three major earthquakes have hit the city with magnitude of at least 7.5 on the Richter Scale, most recently in 1918.

 Administration

-Sylhet is divided into 6 metropolitan thanas(police station) and consists of 27 wards and 224 mahallas.
-The thanas are: